 - Drink herbal tea made of thyme, sage, juniper, goldenrod and parsley, sweetened with honey.

 If you are in doubt whether you have a throat infection, you can contact your general practitioner.
-A throat infection is characterized by a fever, for example.
-You should contact your general practitioner if:
+A throat infection is often characterized by a fever, but the following signs should be cause to seek more advanced treatment:

 - after three days you still have a fever;